Trials, tribulations and tone deafness feed HBO's 'Silicon Valley'

 "It's usually talked about from successful billionaires' point of view," Judge said.
 "For people who are so intelligent I think they are missing the mark on that one."

-Entrepreneurs' tendency to position their startups as altruistic endeavors will also take a hit or two.
+Entrepreneurs' tendency to position their startups as altruistic endeavours will also take a hit or two.

 "Everything we're doing up here, we're doing for philanthropy," said Berg, rolling his eyes at the notion profits don't matter.